bibleexchange/courses/synoptic-gospels/001_introduction/0001_introduction-to-synoptic-gospels.md

 ### Matthew

 Right at the entrance - The book of the generation of Jesus Christ, the Son of David, the Son of Abraham.
 (Matt.
 1:1) This shows His covenant position as Son of Abraham, and His royal position as Son of David.
 (Psa.
 132:11) Matthew is presenting Christ as King He gives the royal genealogy in the first 17 verses.
 A king is not chosen by popular ballot, but by birth.
 King of Kings (28:18-20) The king commanding and commissioning His disciples.
 The Messiah is still on the earth. &#8220;All power is given unto me in heaven and in earth.
-Go ye therefore, and teach all nations...to observe all things whatsoever I have commanded you: and, lo, I am with you alway, even unto the end of the world.&#8221; (28:18-20)
+Go ye therefore, and teach all nations&hellip;to observe all things whatsoever I have commanded you: and, lo, I am with you alway, even unto the end of the world.&#8221; (28:18-20)

 ### Mark